Motagua valley

 The middle valley of the Motagua river is the hottest and driest regions of Guatemala, and indeed, the driest area of Central America.
 Located on the lee side of the Sierra de las Minas mountain chain, just little precipitation reaches the Motagua valley.
 The area receives less than 500 mm of annual rainfall, which is just enough for a scanty vegetation: thorn scrub and dry forest with a 3-5 m tall canopy.
 Characteristic plants are spiny shrubs, cactus species, including tall columns, acacias, and Guayacan trees (Guiacum sanctum).

 There are several bird species specialized on the thorn scrub and dry forest, such as Spott-bellied Bobwhite, Russet-crowned Motmot, Lesser Roadrunner, Lesser Ground-Cuckoo, Plain-capped Starthroat, Nutting’s Flycatcher, White-lored Gnatcatcher, Stripe-headed Sparrow, and Streak-backed Oriole.
 The Turquoise-browed Motmot is one of the most prominent bird species.
-Also Altamira and Spot-breasted Orioles, Rufous Hummingbird, Orange-fronted Parakeet, Common Ground-Dove, White-throated Magpie-Jay, and Rufous-naped Wren are residents of the valley.
+Also Altamira and Spot-breasted Orioles, Cinnamon Hummingbird, Orange-fronted Parakeet, Common Ground-Dove, White-throated Magpie-Jay, and Rufous-naped Wren are residents of the valley.
 Banded Wren and Elegant Trogon occur locally.
 Western Kingbird and Ash-throated Flycatcher winter in the area.

 Lesser Nighthawks leave their day roost at dusk to hunt aerial insects over the thorn scrub.
 The song of Buff-colored Nightjar can be heard locally, as well as calls of Great Horned Owl and Vermiculated Screech-Owl.
 The most common owl of the Motagua valley is the Ferruginous Pygmy-Owl.